Andries Benedetti: Life

 He was registered as a master in the Antwerp Guild of Saint Luke in the guild year 1640–1641.
 The last record regarding the artist dates from 1649 when Jan Baptist Lust was registered in the Antwerp guild books as his apprentice.
 While a stay in Italy has been mentioned by an art historian there is no evidence for this.
 The still life painter Andries de Coninck whose work shows similarities with Benedetti's work was likely married to his sister Catherine.

 He seemed to have enjoyed important patronage as one of his works representing a still life with oysters, lobster and fruits was recorded in 1659 in the collection of Archduke Leopold Wilhelm, the art loving Governor General of the Habsburg Netherlands.
 Three of his works, now in the collection of the Prado Museum, were originally in the collection of Elisabeth Farnese, the Queen of Spain by marriage to King Philip V, from where they passed to the royal collection of the Royal Palace of Aranjuez.

-It is not known when or where he died but it is believed that his date of date falls between 1649 and 1660.
+It is not known when or where he died but it is believed that he died some time between September 1649 and 1660, possibly in Alkmaar in the Dutch Republic.